sunnysideup/silverstripe-found-it-already/README.md

 There is a `develop` branch (bleeding edge) and a `production` branch (more stable).

-Any fixes should be branched of `develop` and then merged back into `develop`, but only after you have updated the feature branch with the latest changes from `develop`.
+Any fixes should be branched off `develop` and then merged back into `develop`, but only after you have updated the feature branch with the latest changes from `develop`.

 All pull requests will be peer-reviewed.